-All students are to be dropped off via the carline at the main entrance of the school.
 The earliest arrival time is 7:30 AM.
 Most students arrive between 7:30 AM and 7:45 AM.
-The tardy bell rings at 7:50 AM.
-If a car is on the property when this bell rings, the students in that car will not be counted tardy.
-Students who are tardy should arrive through the main entrance.
-For the safety of your child, please avoid parking and walking up to the school with your child, or dropping them off and allowing them to walk up alone.
-Please use the carline.
+Students are considered tardy after 7:50 AM.
+If a car is on the property at 7:50 AM, the students in that car will not be counted tardy even if they have not exited the car.
+Students who are tardy should arrive through the main entrance and report to the office to received a tardy slip to bring to the homeroom teacher.